The weight of being a hero

 Lee places it all within a bigger overarching absurdity — the efforts to make a film on their war time life, one in which Hilary Swank is slated to play him.
 “But this story doesn’t belong to America.
 It’s our life you’re buying!” says one of the soldiers.
 But is anyone listening?
 War didn’t need a camera to get real, says another.
 Does anyone care?

-Things get a little slippery with the awkward nod to Hinduism — the Ganesha idol foregrounded in the army vehicle and the talk of Krishna’s philosophy of karma.
+Things get a little slippery with the awkward nod to Hinduism — the Ganesha idol foregrounded in the army vehicle and the talk of Krishna’s philosophy of karma, i.e. action with a sense of detachment.
 There is pop philosophy offered about how you may not believe in God or the nation but need to find something bigger than your own self to trust in.

 The film follows much of the tropes of war films but is ultimately an effort to get into the head of the soldier, it is about the “weight of being a hero” that the soldier has to bear.